 Trust is the foundation of any relationship, Emily, and if you don’t have it, you don’t really have anything.

 Good men and women stay in touch with their exes because their exes are kind people with whom they share a lot of history.
 What you forget when you’re jealous of the ex is that there’s a REASON they broke up.
-And if he’s with you now, shut the hell up and trust that there’s a reason he’s with you, too.
+And if he’s with you now, trust that there’s a reason he’s with you, too.

 You’ll be surprised at how well men respond to being trusted.